 - that, for any other reason, it would not be in the public interest to remove the entity from the Charities Register.

-If Charities Services receives an objection from a charity that it is considering deregistering, it must not deregister it unless it is satisfied that:
+If an objection is received from a charity that the Charities Registration Board is considering deregistering, it must not deregister it unless it is satisfied that:

 - it is in the public interest to do so; and